LOOKING FOR A FEMALE VOCALIST...

 • A drummer that can improvise and play with or without drum loops or backing tracks (sing background or lead a bonus)

-Initially, I'd like M4TR to book shows as a cover band, build an audience and invite people to original showcases.
+I'd like to balance M4TR shows between original showcases and cover sets, blending the two in each setlist.
 Here is the originals setlist so far - a work in progress as there are more songs in the works.
 And here is an epic dance rock playlist to inspire a covers catalog.

 With more covers or maybe your original tunes thrown in, I'm sure we can create a setlist and show that generates buzz and builds a community.